openshift/enhancements/enhancements/cloud-integration/azure/azure-workload-identity.md

 In order to create Azure clients which utilize a `ClientAssertionCredential`, operators must update to version `>= v1.2.0` of the azidentity package within [azure-sdk-for-go](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity@v1.2.0).
 Ahead of this work, due to the [end of life announcement](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/microsoft-entra-change-announcements-september-2022-train/ba-p/2967454) of the Azure Active Directory Authentication Library (ADAL), PRs (ex. [openshift/cluster-ingress-operator](https://github.com/openshift/cluster-ingress-operator/pull/846)) have been opened for operators to migrate to creating clients via azidentity which are converted into an authorizer for use with v1 clients.
-Once these changes have been made, we propose that OpenShift operators continue to utilize a config secret to obtain authentication details as described in the previous section but create workload identity clients when the `azure_client_secret` is absent AND/OR when  `azure_federated_token_file` fields are found in the config.
+Once these changes have been made, we propose that OpenShift operators continue to utilize a config secret to obtain authentication details as described in the previous section but create workload identity clients when the `azure_client_secret` is absent and when  `azure_federated_token_file` fields are found in the config.
 Config secrets will be generated by cluster creators prior to installation by using `ccoctl` and will be provided as manifests for install.

 Due to the deployment of the Azure Workload Identity mutating admission webhook, environment variables should also be respected by client instantiation as an alternative way of supplying the `clientID` eg. `AZURE_CLIENT_ID`, `tenantID` eg. `AZURE_TENANT_ID` and `federatedTokenFile` eg. `AZURE_FEDERATED_TOKEN_FILE`.